DavidLyra/backend-library-rest-api/README.md

 ## Database

-The database used for this challenge was MySQL.
+The database used for this challenge was H2 in memory.

-The script is located in the resources directory: /main/resources/schema_database_mysql/*
+The script is located in the resources directory: /main/resources/data.sql

 ## Collection JSON